fbpx

 Secondary Asbestos Exposure Lawsuit

-A victim’s family sued a company and won $8 million for secondary asbestos exposure and wrongful death.
+A victim’s family won $8 million for secondary asbestos exposure and wrongful death.
 An Oklahoma court upheld the verdict in 2021.

 The victim died in 2016 at age 38.
 The wrongful death trial ended in 2019 with the verdict.
 The victim, the stepson of an oil field worker, was exposed to asbestos through his stepfather’s clothes.
-He was exposed as a child to raw, loose asbestos or asbestos from drilling rig products.
-His exposure involves three companies: Union Carbide (manufacturer); Montello Inc. (distributor); and National Oilwell Varco (manufacturer).
+As a child, he was exposed to raw, loose asbestos or asbestos from drilling rig products.
+There were three companies named in the lawsuit: Union Carbide (manufacturer); Montello Inc. (distributor); and National Oilwell Varco (manufacturer).

 Massachusetts Sues Four Companies